OutWooods/work-better/features.md

 - Minimal links should be hidden on first load.

-- Check distraction count is working
+- Check distraction count is working.

+- Time rounding discrepencies.

 ### Design